microsoft/service-fabric/.github/ISSUE_TEMPLATE/feature_request.md

 **Expected behavior**
-A clear and concise description of what you expected to happen, expected timeline, benefits to your workload. for example, does it improve the developer experience, availability,reliability or perofrmance of your workload.
+A clear and concise description of what you expected to happen, expected timeline, benefits to your workload. for example, does it improve the developer experience, availability,reliability or performance of your workload.

 **Additional context**